noorwachid/nira/readme.md

 - No JSON subset
 - No keywords
 - Only 1 document in 1 file
-- Only 3 data types: string, list (vector of Node), and dictionary (unordered_map of string and Node)
+- Only 3 data types: string, array (vector of Node), and map (unordered_map of string and Node)

 #### API
 ~~~ cpp